-For Christmas Events, Tynemouth Station Book Fair and other local events check out the (Home->What's going on?) tab for details *** Outdoor Pool campaigners win £50,000 from Government fund see "Campaigns" * * * Tynemouth Cumulative Impact Policy see "News"Tab *** Did you know that the Speed Limit in Tynemouth Village is 20 mph ? ***
+For local events check out the (News->What's going on?) tab *** Outdoor Pool campaigners win £50,000 from Government fund see "Campaigns" * * * Tynemouth Cumulative Impact Policy see "News"Tab *** Did you know that the Speed Limit in Tynemouth Village is 20 mph ? ***

 Who are we and what do we do?